how to use letters in r

 [1] "d" "e" "f" "g" "h"

-#select random uppercase letter from alphabet
+# Select a single random uppercase letter from the alphabet.

 sample(LETTERS, 1)